 This will be extracted and integrated with the primary site activity schedule as given below;

-Besides preparing schedule for building materials against activities, another important concern is usage of building material (Cooke, 2011).
-It has been estimated that construction consumes 30-50% of raw materials so it is significantly important to make effective use of building material that is environment friendly.
-Normally, there are three Phases of Building Materials usage, which are illustrated through following diagram:
+Besides preparing a schedule for building materials against activities, another important concern is the usage of building materials (Cooke, 2011).
+It has been estimated that construction consumes 30-50% of raw materials, so it is significantly important to make effective use of building material that is environment friendly.
+Usually, there are three Phases of Building Materials usage, which are illustrated through the following diagram:

 Figure 1: Phases of Building material

-Following are some criteria which will strategies the use building material in this project.
-All of these contribute to the sustainability of the environment so all of them could be accommodated in this project.
+Following are some criteria which will strategies the use of building material in this project.
+All of these contribute to the sustainability of the environment, so all of them could be accommodated in this project.

-It is an imperative job responsibility of site manager to keep and update daily reports that could be rotated among on-site and offsite persons who are actively involved in the construction process, as these reports are helpful to make a construction processes successful.
+It is an imperative job responsibility of the site manager to keep and update daily reports that could be rotated among on-site and offsite persons actively involved in the construction process, as these reports are helpful to make construction processes successful.
 Following are some reports that could be created and maintained.

-It would be mandatory to keep documented evidence for daily work to ensure quality of construction and this is helpful in removing any activity having negative impact on construction.
+It would be mandatory to keep documented evidence for daily work to ensure the quality of construction, which helps remove any activity hurting construction.

 Detailing containing a brief of daily construction activities along with supporting inspection data sheets will be produced.

-Report forms related to inspections and tests will reports will be produced against each activity completion and materials imports.
+Report forms related to inspections and tests will be produced against each activity completion and materials imports.
 The layout for these forms is based on the test or inspection type.

-Quality assurance record accuracy and maintenance of copies of all quality-related documentation will be maintained electronically as well as on papers.
+Quality assurance record accuracy and maintenance of copies of all quality-related documentation will be maintained electronically as well as on paper.

 Quality is the major concern of all stakeholders.
-The quality assurance (QA) is a process of activities to ensure that all entities fulfil the quality requirements.
+Quality assurance (QA) is a process of activities to ensure that all entities fulfil the quality requirements.
 QA activities inspire stakeholders that everything is going fine and according to the quality requirements.
-Basically, quality control deals with examination of a product, service, or process for specific levels of quality.
-Major objective is to eliminate those tools or services, which does not satisfy quality control standards.
-If something goes wrong with quality control process then production could be ceased partially (Moufaddal, 2005)
+Basically, quality control deals with the examination of a product, service, or process for specific levels of quality.
+The major objective is to eliminate those tools or services that do not satisfy quality control standards.
+If something goes wrong with the quality control process, then production could be ceased partially (Moufaddal, 2005)

-Following are major concerns for controlling quality which will be much emphasis in this project
+Following are major concerns for controlling quality which will be much emphasised in this project

-In the construction, getting suitable plant with appropriate size is a challenging task so it is duty of site manager to be familiar with types and plant size.
-The construction plant will be obtained as per the design of the project, and in accordance with the procurement / finance contract or method
+In construction, getting a suitable plant of appropriate size is a challenging task, so it is duty of the site manager to be familiar with types and plant sizes.
+The construction plant will be obtained as per the design of the project and in accordance with the procurement/finance contract or method.

-It is very important that employers should recognize all identifiable hazards arising from plant, including the transport, installation, production, hiring, use, repair, maintenance, storage or disposal of plant.
-Risk assessment of plant and other tool is also required before starting work.
+It is essential that employers should recognise all identifiable hazards arising from the plant, including the transport, installation, production, hiring, use, repair, maintenance, storage or disposal of the plant.
+Risk assessment of plants and other tools is also required before starting work.

-Following actions (Vázquez and Carpena-Ruiz, 2005) will be incorporated in this project;
+Following actions (Vázquez and Carpena-Ruiz, 2005) will be incorporated into this project;

 Moreover, the following additional checks will also enhance the quality standard during this project;

-Short term planning provides a way to understand those critical aspect of the site management which are crucial for the process of production.
-Short tern planning accelerates management to do following tasks (Cooke, 2011), hence the following will be undertaken in this project;
+Short-term planning provides a way to understand those critical aspects of site management crucial for production.
+Short-term planning accelerates management to do the following tasks (Cooke, 2011); hence the following will be undertaken in this project;

-Security of construction plan has always been a challenge for the company because it is one of the most complicated aspect in construction projects.
-Therefore, a well-planned security schemes are extremely needed.
+Security of the construction plan has always been a challenge for the company because it is one of the most complicated aspects of construction projects.
+Therefore, well-planned security schemes are extremely needed.

-There are plenty of chances that there could be the incendiary’s deliberate intention that could cause fire.
-Therefore, it is worthy to review the security arrangement because circumstances change often.
-Fire risk assessment will be added with risk assessment plan.
+There are plenty of chances that the incendiary’s deliberate intention could cause a fire.
+Therefore, it is worthy of reviewing the security arrangement because circumstances change often.
+The fire risk assessment will be added to the risk assessment plan.

 In mobility construction, there are more chances to work on height.
-Safety awareness training will be provided for employers who are intended to work on high locations.
+Safety awareness training will be provided for employers who intend to work in high locations.

-Construction sites are equipped with moving objects that includes lifting equipment, shifting heavy loads and supply vehicles, which are always threat to human life.
+Construction sites are equipped with moving objects, including lifting equipment, shifting heavy loads and supply vehicles, which are always threatening human life.
 Risk analyses will be undertaken for all such objects, and risk mitigation measures will be taken

 Extreme care of holes, uneven lands, and working at height will be as per the required safety standards

-Extreme noise can cause permanent hearing problems that can lead to serious accidents.
-Noise risk assessment plan will be implemented to mitigate impacts of noise on construction site.
+Extreme noise can cause permanent hearing problems that can lead to severe accidents.
+A noise risk assessment plan will be implemented to mitigate the impacts of noise on the construction site.

 It is a well-known disease in those workers who have been working in poor safety conditions.
-In order to avoid this, specific mitigation measures will be undertaken in response to the risk analyses.
+To avoid this, specific mitigation measures will be undertaken in response to the risk analyses.

-Probably of its occurs due to malfunctioning of the building components or any other reason will be mitigated through standard operational practices
+Probably if it occurs due to malfunctioning of the building components or any other reason, it will be mitigated through standard operational practices

 It is significantly important that attendance management should be part of the contract document.
-Attendance of contractor/subcontractors will be managed through smart cards which be provided through human resource responsible (or site foreman) of the project
+Attendance of contractor/subcontractors will be managed through smart cards, which the human resource responsible (or site foreman) for the project will be provided.

-From the literature reviewed, it was observed that success of construction project muck depends on the controlling cost for input components which includes human resources, materials, machinery and money (Hendrickson 1998).
-It is imperative to ensure that following four input components are well managed in this project, so that cost is controlled as per the requirements (Mohamed, 2015)
+From the literature reviewed, it was observed that the success of a construction project much depends on the controlling cost for input components, including human resources, materials, machinery and money (Hendrickson 1998).
+It is imperative to ensure that the following four input components are well managed in this project so that cost is controlled as per the requirements (Mohamed, 2015)

-Following are the cost Control Techniques to be utilized in this
+Following are the cost Control Techniques to be utilised in this

-As the Site manager, it is extremely important to analyse construction operation and highlight any of mal mal-functioning, and optimize all the construction processes.
-This report describes operational work that is essential in construction of buildings.
-Overall, the present report provided the fundamental aspects of constructions projects and how these will be managed.
+As the Site manager, it is extremely important to analyse construction operations, highlight mal mal-functioning, and optimise all the construction processes.
+This report describes operational work that is essential in the construction of buildings.
+Overall, the present report provided the fundamental aspects of construction projects and how these will be managed.